Vulnerability and power on networks: Vulnerability and power on networks

 \subsection{Computing the vulnerability of a network}

-In this section we show how the problem of computing the vulnerability of a network, that is problem (\ref{eq:barnuG}), can be solved in polynomial time for the class of non-regularizable graphs.
-As for regularizable networks, we show that the problem has a polynomial solution when the minimum node degree of the graph is at limited distance from its extreme values ($0$ and $|V|$).
-We propose an integer linear programming model that solves the problem in the general case.
-It is worth noticing that the computational complexity of the general problem remains unknown to the authors.
+In this section we present two polynomial methods to compute the vulnerability of a network.
+The first method is a strongly polynomial algorithm and works for non-regularizable networks.
+The second method, valid for the general case, is based on an integer linear programming model of the problem.
+We show that the solution of this model can actually be reduced to the solution of $|V|$ linear programming problems, one for each node of the network.

 A polynomial method to compute the vulnerability of non-regularizable graphs, i.e., graphs $G$ with $\vg_G \geq 0$, is provided by the theory of the 2-matchings and 2-vertex covers.
-For the sake of completeness, we report here the main results that justify the method and refer the reader to Lov\'asz and Plummer \cite{LP1986} for a complete exposition of the subject.
+For the sake of completeness, we report here the main results that justify the method and refer the reader to \cite{LP1986} for a complete exposition of the subject.

 In the following, the sum of the components of a vector $z$ is called the {\em size} of $z$ and is denoted by $|z|$.
 In graph theory, the minimum size of a 2-vertex cover of a graph $G$ is denoted by $\tau_{2}(G)$ and the maximum size of a 2-matching is denoted by $\nu_{2}(G)$.
 It is well known that the maximum possible size of a 2-matching is $|V|$ and that a 2-matching is perfect if and only if it has size $|V|$.